juhoinkinen/Annif-wiki/Backend:-Maui.md

     service tomcat8 status

-Create a configuration file for MauiService called mauiservice.ini that looks like this:
+Create a configuration file for MauiService called mauiservice.ini that looks like this, ensuring the paths to the model file and vocabulary match your setup:

 ```
 [kirjastonhoitaja]